brunoguterres/ParaibaWebGIS/README.md

-# Repositório direcionado aos arquivos de desenvolvimento do WebGIS do PRH-RPB.
+# Repositório de arquivos de desenvolvimento do WebGIS do PRH-RPB.